khenjy-cave/supply-demand/demand/target_audience.md

 # Target Audience

-The target audience represents the specific group of people a product or service is designed to serve.
-Defining this group is essential for aligning messaging, pricing, and features.

-## Key Dimensions:
+- **Demographics**: Describe the specific group of individuals or organizations you are targeting.
-- **Demographics**: Age, gender, income level, education.
+  - Age, profession, lifestyle, work environments.

-- **Psychographics**: Interests, beliefs, attitudes.
-- **Behavioral Traits**: Purchase patterns, tech adoption, lifestyle.
-- **Pain Points**: What problems are they actively trying to solve?
+- **Pain Points**: What are the specific issues they face regarding burnout?

-> “If you’re building for everyone, you’re building for no one.”
+  - Work-life imbalance, stress, motivation loss, etc.

+- **Needs & Demands**: What are the demands of your target audience when it comes to burnout management?
+  - Flexibility, long-term solutions, mindfulness, etc.